toludwig/golden-lemurs/docs/approach.md

 as a uncertainty indicator for our later classifier.
 Thus we obtained JSON files 'dev.json', ..., 'data.json' containing repository URLs of the same class respectively.

+Note further that we will _NOT_ train on the repository names later, otherwise we would of course overfit with respect to this information.

 The next step was to download relevant data fields for each repository to learn upon.
 Our choice of features we want to train is described the next section.